nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>Reference<br>(Patient|<br>Group)</td>
     <td>Patient the request was performed for.</td>
-<td>This SHOULD be populated when known to the CDSS; it can be taken from the patient parameter received by the CDSS in the <code class="highlighter-rouge">ServiceDefinition</code> $evaluate operation.</td>
+<td>This SHOULD be populated when known to the CDSS; it can be taken from the patient parameter received by the CDSS in the <code class="highlighter-rouge">ServiceDefinition.$evaluate</code> operation.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">context</code></td>
       <td><code class="highlighter-rouge">0..1</code></td>
     <td>Reference<br>(Encounter|<br>EpisodeOfCare)</td>
     <td>Encounter or Episode during which the response was returned.</td>
-<td>This SHOULD be populated by the CDSS; if received by the CDSS, it is taken from the encounter parameter in the <code class="highlighter-rouge">ServiceDefinition</code> $evaluate operation.</td>
+<td>This SHOULD be populated by the CDSS; if received by the CDSS, it is taken from the encounter parameter in the <code class="highlighter-rouge">ServiceDefinition.$evaluate</code> operation.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">occurrenceDateTime</code></td>